Banford/squirdle/README.md

 # squirdle

 A Pokémon version of Wordle!
+Just for fun.